SusannaLorenzini/Docker-LiSA-Analysis/README.md

 ```
 ***NB***: be sure to run this command from the folder lisa-analysis, which contains docker-compose.yml file.

 After running this command a local network will be created, it will be used by the two containers to communicate.
 You can check the presence of the network (called *lisa-analysis_network*) with ***docker network ls***.

 You can ensure that the two containers are running with ***docker ps***.
 They are called: *lisa-analysis_container* that is the container where source code of LiSA Analysis is placed and where PHP 8 and Java 11 are installed; *nginx_container* that is the container of the webserver.

+You can also check the presence of the two docker images that we created with ***docker image ls***.

 ### 6. Open the browser at localhost:80
 Now everything is good to go.
 You can open your browser at localhost:80 and you can use LiSA Analysis.